merenlab/anvio.org/cite/index.md

 > **‘Omics workflows**.
 Whenever applicable, we automated and scaled our ‘omics analyses using the bioinformatics workflows implemented by the program `anvi-run-workflow` ([Shaiber et al. 2020](https://doi.org/10.1186/s13059-020-02195-w)) in anvi’o ([Eren et al. 2021](https://doi.org/10.1038/s41564-020-00834-3)).
 Anvi’o workflows implement numerous steps of bioinformatics tasks including short-read quality filtering, assembly, gene calling, functional annotation, hidden Markov model search, metagenomic read-recruitment, metagenomic binning, pangenomics, and phylogenomics.
 Workflows use Snakemake ([Köster and Rahmann 2012](https://doi.org/10.1093/bioinformatics/bts480)) and a tutorial is available at the URL [http://merenlab.org/anvio-workflows/](http://merenlab.org/anvio-workflows/).
 The following sections detail these steps.
 >
 > (...)

+But please consider mentioning the specific workflow you're using in your methods section, and giving a direct link to its help page [listed here](https://anvio.org/help/main/#anvio-workflows).

 {% include _experts.html question="anvi'o snakemake workflows" githubs="ShaiberAlon,mschecht,semiller10" %}